Quick Multi-Robot Motion Planning by Combining Sampling and Search: Evaluation

 \subsection{Robot Demo}

-We applied \algoname to 32 \emph{toio} robots (\url{https://toio.io/}) in a dense situation, as shown in Fig.~\ref{fig:demo}.
+We applied SSSP to 32 robots (\url{https://toio.io/}) modeled as \scenario{point2d} in a dense situation (\cref{fig:demo}).
 The robots evolve on a specific playmat and are controllable by instructions of absolute coordinates.
-The planning module was the same used in the previous experiments and the robots were modeled as \scenario{point2d}.
-Even though an experimenter randomly placed the robots as an initial configuration (see the movie), the planning was done in about \SI{30}{\second}, then all robots eventually reached their destinations.
+Even though an experimenter randomly placed the robots as the initial states (see the movie), the planning was done in about \SI{30}{\second}, and then all robots eventually reached their goal.
+Importantly, this demo was based on only five utility functions of \connect, \sample, \dist, \steer, and \collide, without any prepared environmental representations.